Traditional Arts Program for Students (TAPS) Grants

 Growing TAPS: The commitment program

-In order to insure an ongoing effort to grow and maintain programs, each TAPS program is expected to commit to three yearly goals chosen from the following six areas: Program Development, Evaluation, Local Support, Community Connections, Professional Development and Public Communication.
-See the link: Fulfilling TAPS Goals for strategies that can be used to meet these goals.
+In order to ensure an ongoing effort to grow and maintain programs, each TAPS program is expected to commit to three yearly goals chosen from the following six areas: Program Development, Evaluation, Local Support, Community Connections, Professional Development and Public Communication.
+See the document Fulfilling TAPS Goals for strategies that can be used to meet these goals.
 Most of the listed options are drawn from successful strategies implemented by TAPS programs across the state.
 Individual programs may suggest their own strategies to be approved by the Arts Council.
 Applicants will list their chosen goals and strategies on their application and assess their success in their final report.
 Arts Council staff is available to discuss how to select and achieve appropriate goals.
 The Arts Council will evaluate programs based on compliance with basic requirements and the achievement of yearly goals.
 Repeated failure to achieve yearly goals may result in suspension of funding.

 Goal categories